gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/15-OpenAI-Functions.md

 response_1 = openai.ChatCompletion.create(
     model="gpt-3.5-turbo-0613",
     messages=[
-        {"role": "system", "content": "You are a home automation assistant and you can only help with home automation.
-Device types limited to those listed in functions.
-Ask for the device name.
-Device names have no spaces."}, {"role": "system", "content": "Start all responses with 'I'm a home automation assistant'."}, {"role": "assistant", "content": last_assistant_message},
+        {"role": "system", "content": "You are a home automation assistant and you can only help with home automation."}, {"role": "system", "content": "Start all responses with 'I'm a home automation assistant'."}, {"role": "system", "content": "Device types limited to those listed in functions.
+Ask for the device name unsure.
+Device names have no spaces."}, {"role": "system", "content": "Only use the functions you have been provided with."}, {"role": "assistant", "content": last_assistant_message},
         {"role": "user", "content": text},
     ],